malmanigit/muSim/docs/source/movement_feasibility.rst

       This will use inverse kinematics (IK) to find the initial pose for the xml model to match the initial timepoint of the target kinematics.

-      If you see the output, ‘Initial Pose found and saved’, skip 1b.
+      If you see the output, ‘Initial Pose found and saved’, skip ii.

    b.
 Run: